 After the annual deductible, the Plan pays for chiropractic care at 80% of the allowance.

 What You Need To Do

-While services such as manual manipulation and electrical stimulation are generally covered if medically appropriate, the administration of services such as the application of hot packs and cold packs and other routine self-care services are not covered.
+While services such as manual manipulation and electrical stimulation are generally covered, the administration of services such as the application of hot packs and cold packs and other routine self-care services are not covered.